 another part of the body (or synthetic bone replacement used) to restore skeletal substance

 Broken bone segments can be reposition either by external manipulation (closed method) or by accessing the bone inside, after making cut in the skin (open method).
 Sometimes, a combination of both is necessary.
 Once the bone fragments are set, they can be held together with pins, plates, or screws.
 Each method has its advantages and disadvantages, but in most cases a clear clinical indications exist which will preclude one option or another.
 Decision is generally based on various clinical facts, fracture type visible on the x-rays/bone scan and principles of bone fixation.

 Indications for surgical input should always be very carefully gauged.
+Picture Gallery below illustrates a variety of fixation methods used in modern hand surgery.
 In trained hands, fixation with screws and plates leads to excellent overall results, but every operation leaves scarring behind which can be more detrimental then the fracture itself.
 Careful steps should be undertaken to minimise such risks.